uncbiag/easyreg/README.md

 ## Segmentation
 We provide an interface for image segmentaion task with a u-net structure.
-The segmentation framework supports an *test* phase data augmentation method.
+The segmentation framework supports an *test* phase *data augmentation* method that can generally improve the performance without additional models.

-An illustration of ensemble method during test.
+An illustration of data augmentation- based ensemble prediction during test.

 <img src="figs/test_phase.png" alt="test_phase" width="800"/><br>